-- A. The citation will be sent to the respondent, as well as to the REALTOR® principal of the respondent's office.
-Notice of the citation will not be sent to the Complainant until after the citation has been satisfied. - 1.
-A copy of the complaint will be sent the respondent. - B. The respondent will have fifteen (15) days from receipt of the citation to provide notice as to whether the respondent will accept the citation and pay the fine, or whether the respondent requests a full hearing on the complaint. - 1.
-If the respondent does not reply within fifteen (15) days of receiving the citation, the hearing process will automatically be started. - 2.
-Acceptance of the citation by the respondent, including education for the first offense, shall be deemed to be a final resolution of the complaint, which shall not be appealable or subject to any further review.
+A. The citation will be sent to the respondent, as well as to the REALTOR® principal of the respondent's office.
+Notice of the citation will not be sent to the Complainant until after the citation has been satisfied.

+1. A copy of the complaint will be sent the respondent.

+B. The respondent will have fifteen (15) days from receipt of the citation to provide notice as to whether the respondent will accept the citation and pay the fine, or whether the respondent requests a full hearing on the complaint.

+1. If the respondent does not reply within fifteen (15) days of receiving the citation, the hearing process will automatically be started.

+2. Acceptance of the citation by the respondent, including education for the first offense, shall be deemed to be a final resolution of the complaint, which shall not be appealable or subject to any further review.

-- 3. If the respondent accepts the citation, payment must be received by AAR no later than thirty (30) days after the date of acceptance. - a.
-The case will be deemed to be closed upon receipt of payment, and notice will be provided to the complainant that the citation(s) has been issued and paid in full. - b.
-Failure to pay the citation amount within thirty (30) days will result in the suspension of association membership(s) and MLS privileges and access until such time as the citation has been paid in full.
+3. If the respondent accepts the citation, payment and proof of completion from the sanctioned class must be received by AAR no later than thirty (30) days after the date of acceptance.
+(Amended 10/13)

+a.
+The case will be deemed to be closed upon receipt of payment and proof of completion from the sanctioned class, and notice will be provided to the complainant that the citation(s) has been issued and paid in full.
+(Amended 10/13)

+b.
+Failure to pay the citation amount and provide proof of completion of the sanctioned class within thirty (30) days will result in the suspension of association membership(s) and MLS privileges and access until such time as the citation has been paid in full.
+(Amended 10/13)